Gloucestershire February half term guide

 Why go?

-Promising mucky fun for all ages, get stuck in with daily self-led activities — from building bird's nests from mud and minerals, to whipping up questionable culinary creations in the mud kitchen, and even hurling mud at the target to score points in Slimbridge's mudslinging challenge!
+Promising mucky fun for all ages, get stuck in with daily self-led activities – from sculpting your own wetland bird using clay and natural minerals, to whipping up questionable culinary creations in the mud kitchen and even hurling mud at a target to score points in Slimbridge's mudslinging challenge!

-There'll be plenty of muddy puddles to splash about in, not to mention more watery fun at Slimbridge's popular Welly Boot Land play area, so remember to bring your wellies and waterproofs.
+There'll be plenty of muddy puddles to splash about in, too, not to mention more watery fun at Slimbridge's popular Welly Boot Land play area, so remember to bring your wellies and waterproofs!

 SoGlos loves...